Finschia/finschia-sdk/docs/spec/token/03_messages.md

 ## Burn
 **Burn message is to decrease the total supply of the token**
-- Signer of this message must have the amount of the tokens
+- Signer(From) of this message must have the amount of the tokens
 - Token is subtracted from the `From` account

 ### MsgBurn